mborgerson/wiki-export/wiki/Xbox_Input_Devices.md

 <!-- -->

--   STALL if wValue not supported.
+-   STALL if wValue not supported or if wLength is greater than report size.
 -   ACK if supported.

 ###### Typical report